shroomist/a1-es6/README.md

+The project uses [ng-forward](https://github.com/ngUpgraders/ng-forward) sugar to write angular1 applications in angular 2 syntax and style

+Frontend is written in ES6 and transpiled using _babel_.

-The project uses [ng-forward_](https://github.com/ngUpgraders/ng-forward) sugar for angular2 syntax and style It allows to search [omdb](http://www.omdbapi.com) and add to watchlist. watchlist is persisted with localstorage.
+It allows to search [omdb](http://www.omdbapi.com) and add to watchlist. watchlist is persisted with localstorage.